Harindi21/Harindi21/README.md

   - Tea Avenue Cafe POS (separate backend and frontend services)
   - Automated multi-tenant payroll system ("Maritime PL")

-Employer work lives in private company repositories, so it is not linked here.
-The public projects below are my own.

 ---

 ## 🎓 Education